brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 G1GC is the default garbage collector, and is the only available garbage collector for [GraalVM users](https://github.com/oracle/graal/issues/2149).
 [Aikar's famous Minecraft G1GC arguments](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/) run great on clients, with one caveat: they effectively [clamp](https://www.oracle.com/technical-resources/articles/java/g1gc.html) the `MaxGCPauseMillis` parameter, producing long stutters on some systems.

-These are similar to the aikar flags, but with shorter, more frequent pauses and less aggressive G1 mixed collection and some tweaks to background collection: ` -XX:MaxGCPauseMillis=37 -XX:+PerfDisableSharedMem -XX:G1HeapRegionSize=16M -XX:G1NewSizePercent=23 -XX:G1ReservePercent=20 -XX:SurvivorRatio=32 -XX:G1MixedGCCountTarget=3 -XX:G1HeapWastePercent=20 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150 -XX:GCTimeRatio=99 -XX:AllocatePrefetchStyle=3`
+These are similar to the aikar flags, but with shorter, more frequent pauses and less aggressive G1 mixed collection and some tweaks to background collection: ` -XX:MaxGCPauseMillis=37 -XX:+PerfDisableSharedMem -XX:G1HeapRegionSize=16M -XX:G1NewSizePercent=23 -XX:G1ReservePercent=20 -XX:SurvivorRatio=32 -XX:G1MixedGCCountTarget=3 -XX:G1HeapWastePercent=20 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5.0 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150 -XX:GCTimeRatio=99`

-I recommend using the`sparkc gcmonitor` command in the [Spark](https://www.curseforge.com/minecraft/mc-mods/spark) mod to observe G1GC pauses yourself. *Any* old generation pauses are bad, and young generation collections should be infrequent, but short enough to be imperceptible.
+Use the`sparkc gcmonitor` command in the [Spark](https://www.curseforge.com/minecraft/mc-mods/spark) mod to observe G1GC pauses. *Any* old generation pauses are bad, and young generation collections should be infrequent, but short enough to be imperceptible.

 `G1NewSizePercent` and `MaxGCPauseMillis` can be used to tune the frequency of young generation collections. `G1HeapWastePercent=18` should be removed if you are getting any old generation pauses on your setup.
 Alternatively, you can raise it and set `G1MixedGCCountTarget` to 2 or 1 to make mixed garbage collection even lazier.